Damonmehrpour/XRCentreRound2CloneColorSwitch/README.md

 ## Instructions

 - **Local Setup:** Clone the repository and address it through Unity engine 2022.3.21f.
-- **Web Deployment:** [Include the URL of the WebGL build and instructions on how to access it.]
+Don't forget to select the scene !

 ## Future Features